‘Dateline’: Christina Morris Abducted, Murdered By Enrique Arochi, No Body Found

 What a sad way to end the night after spending such a wonderful time with friends.
 On Dateline, Christina Morris’ mother will discuss how not knowing her daughter’s whereabouts is the most painful part of all.
 She appears to be a grieving mother who is completely consumed by this tragedy.

 In addition to Dateline NBC, Jonni McElroy also appeared on an episode of Dr. Phil, where she revealed how this tragedy has affected her marriage.
-Still, she is a mother who refuses to give up, until she has finally brought her daughter home.
+Still, she is a mother who refuses to give up until she has finally brought her daughter home.

 Tune into Christina Morris’ story on Dateline this Friday, March 24, at 9/8 p.m.
 Central on NBC.
 The Melissa Britt Lewis murder case was featured a few weeks ago on Dateline NBC.
 Read about that case here.